 In some cases, ONCOTYPE DX can be ordered for your tumor.
 This test evaluates the genes in your tumour and provides a recurrence score.
 This score indicates whether or not you would benefit from chemotherapy and greatly helps in your decision making as to whether or not you want to proceed with chemotherapy when you have an ER/PR + tumor that is node negative.

-- The most commonly used drug combinations:
+The most commonly used chemotherapy drug combinations are:

 - CMF: cyclophosphamide (Cytoxan®), methotrexate, and 5-fluorouracil (fluorouracil, 5-FU)